acbsp/bonafide.guru/en/contents.rst

 then advances further, he awakens his natural love for God, and then his success in life is assured.”

-(Srimad Bhagavatam 7.7.17 Shrila Prabhupada’s commentary)
+(Śrīmad Bhāgavatam 7.7.17 Shrila Prabhupada’s commentary)

 We belong to *Brahma-sampradaja*.
 Since Sri Chaytaniya Mahaprabhu joined this *sampradaja* it was called *Brahma-Madhva-Gaudiya-sampradaja*, or simply *Gaudiya-sampradaja*.
-In Bhagavad-gita Shrila Prabhupada quotes *guru-parampara* - Brahma, Narada, Viyasa and so on up to Srila Prabhupada.
+In Bhagavad-gītā Shrila Prabhupada quotes *guru-parampara* - Brahma, Narada, Viyasa and so on up to Srila Prabhupada.
 After Bhaktisiddhanta Sarasvati Thakur passed away deflections began in our *guru-parampara*.
 This deflections used to